 \section{LLaMA-Adapter}

-In Section~\ref{s1}, we first introduce how to insert the learnable adaption prompts into LLaMA's~\cite{touvron2023llama} transformer.
+In Section~\ref{s1}, we first introduce to insert learnable adaption prompts into LLaMA's~\citep{touvron2023llama} transformer.
 Then, we present the details of zero-initialized attention mechanisms with zero gating in Section~\ref{s2}, and generalize LLaMA-Adapter for multi-modal reasoning in Section~\ref{s3}.
-Finally, we extend our approach for efficient fine-tuning of vision and vision-language models in Section~\ref{s4}.
+Finally, we extend our approach for efficient fine-tuning of language and vision models in Section~\ref{s4}.